 - Test end time will not change for late arrival unless there has been an extenuating circumstances beyond the student's control and the TAC staff has approved the request.

 Students must leave ALL personal items not approved by an instructor (i.e. coats, hats, bags, backpacks, cell-phones, pencil cases, calculator covers, smart watches, computers, books, folders, notes, etc.) in the lockers (see Using the Lockers).
 Students may not access the lockers until the test is complete.

 Any personal items left in lockers at the end of each night will be place in the Lost and Found with the Front Desk (please see Lost and Found for more details).

-Lockers are for the use of students testing with the TAC only.
+NOTE: Lockers are only for the use of students testing with the TAC.
 Any person found in violation of this policy will have their personal items removed from the lockers and placed in the Lost and Found (please see Lost and Found for more details).

 How to use the locks:

 - Select any available/open locker.
 Red light will flash for lockers already in use.

 - Test to make sure the lock has secured.

 - Press "ZEPHYR” button.

 - Enter your self-selected 4 digit passcode.